Learn how easy it is to make your own unique, printed greeting cards with a Gel Printing Plate or Gel Press. Printmaking made easy!

 2. You can cut your prints to size and glue them onto the blank cards.
 I like this method a little better because the finished cards look a bit more professional.

-And just for fun … here is different method of making gel printed cards for Valentines . . .
+And just for fun … here is different method of gel printing greeting cards . . .
 Cut strips from a variety of prints and glue them together in a heart shape.

 How do you clean gel plates?